Search

 Your strimmer needs a balanced combination of air and fuel reaching the carburetor.
 This balance needs to be consistent at all times otherwise your chainsaw will bog down when trying to start, and then die.
 If you hear the engine bog when you pull the trigger, the carburetor needs adjusting via the carb adjustment screw.

-• Locate the adjustment screw on your machine (see images below).
+Locate the adjustment screw on your machine

-• Wind the carb screw all the way in (clockwise).
+Wind the carb screw all the way in (clockwise).

-• Wind the carb screw 1.5 - 2 turns anti-clockwise.
+Wind the carb screw 1.5 - 2 turns anti-clockwise.

 This is the most common set up for the carburetor, however you can fine tune it depending on how your strimmer is running:

-• Erratic idling behaviour or poor acceleration - the engine needs more fuel so turn the adjustment screw anticlockwise until the engine runs and accelerates smoothly.
+Erratic idling behaviour or poor acceleration - the engine needs more fuel so turn the adjustment screw anticlockwise until the engine runs and accelerates smoothly.

-• Excessive exhaust smoke when idling - the engine is running too rich, so you need more air reaching the carburetor.
+Excessive exhaust smoke when idling - the engine is running too rich, so you need more air reaching the carburetor.
 Turn the adjustment screw clockwise until the engine speed drops.
 Now check that the engine still accelerates smoothly when you apply the throttle.

-52cc strimmer carb adjustment screw location.
-You will have to remove the casing to get access to it.
+52cc Strimmer Carb Adjustment screw Location: You will have to remove the casing to get access to it.

 Check to see if the Engine is Flooded